yvonne-n/battleship/README.md

 	3) Once a ship has been added, the user goes immediately into "Attack" mode as there is no persistence.
 As the user specifies which coordinate they want to hit, they get a response telling them whether they have hit or not.
-	4) Once all 5 turns at attacking have taken place, the user is notified as to whether all battleships have been sunk (i.e. the player lost), or if they still have pieces surviging on the board.
+	4) Once all 5 turns at attacking have taken place, the user is notified as to whether all battleships have been sunk (i.e. the player lost), or if they still have pieces surviving on the board.

 The reasoning behind the 5 turns to attack is it's the size of the largest type of ship possible on the board.